jonaslalin/jonaslalin.github.io/_posts/2021-12-10-multi-layer-perceptrons-part-1.md

 where $$\vec{Y} \in \R^{n^{[L]} \times m}$$ denotes the targets and $$f \colon \R^{2 n^{[L]}} \to \R$$ can be tailored to our needs.

-We are done with the forward propagation!
-Next up: the backward propagation, which involves computing the gradient of the cost function with respect to the weights and biases.
+We are done with forward propagation!
+Next up: backward propagation, also known as backpropagation, which involves computing the gradient of the cost function with respect to the weights and biases.

-## The Backward Propagation
+## Backward Propagation

 We will make heavy use of the chain rule in this section, and to understand better how it works, we first apply the chain rule to the following example: